Highland Park station (Illinois)

 Highland Park is a railroad station in Highland Park, Illinois, serving Metra's Union Pacific North Line.
 It is located at 1800 St. Johns Avenue.
-In Metra's zone-based fare schedule, Highland Park is in zone E. As of 2018, Highland Park is the 50th busiest of Metra's 236 non-downtown stations, with an average of 1,005 weekday boardings.
+In Metra's zone-based fare schedule, Highland Park is in Zone 4.
+As of 2018, Highland Park is the fiftieth busiest of Metra's 236 non-downtown stations, with an average of 1,005 weekday boardings.

 The station consists of two side platforms and a waiting room, with a ticket agent booth staffed on weekday mornings.
 Northbound trains stop on the west platform and southbound trains stop on the east platform.
-Trains go south to Chicago’s Ogilvie Transportation Center, and as far north as Kenosha, Wisconsin.
+Trains go south to Chicago's Ogilvie Transportation Center, and as far north as Kenosha, Wisconsin.

-As of April 25, 2022, Highland Park is served by 29 inbound trains and 28 outbound trains on weekdays, by all 13 trains in both directions on Saturdays, and by all nine trains in each direction on Sundays.
+As of September 20, 2025, Highland Park is served by 65 trains (33 inbound, 32 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.

-On weekdays, seven outbound trains terminate at Highland Park, and six inbound trains originate from Highland Park.
+On weekdays, seven outbound trains terminate, and seven inbound trains originate, at Highland Park.